Billboard

 Brutopia

-Bruton is our home — the sum of our collective experiences, whatever they may be.
+To those who live here, Bruton is our home — the sum of our collective experiences, whatever they may be.
 But there’s a parallel reality: an island paradise hailed as the new Notting Hill; a playground of the rich and famous; a high street idling with Lamborghinis and Range Rovers; mouth‑watering culinary delights at every turn.

 This exhibition holds the two at once: the reality and the illusion, the utopia and the dystopia — and asks, what really is the island paradise of Brutopia?